Tangyuan: Geographical differences

 Yuanxiao have sweet and solid fillings and are served in a thick broth.
 The surface tends to be dry and soft, and they have a short shelf life.
 The process of making the dish begins with preparing the solid fillings that are then cut into small pieces.
-The filling is dipped into water then the dry glutinous rice flour repeatedly, until a round shape is achieved.
+The filling is dipped first into water, then into the dry glutinous rice flour, repeatedly until a round shape is achieved.